ibm-cloud-docs/account/transfer.md

 ## Transferring an account that you own
 {: #transfer-own}

-If you're the account owner and are able to log in to your account, complete the following steps to transfer the ownership of your account.

-1. In the console, go to **Manage > Account**, and select **Company profile**.
-1. Click **Request Profile Update**.
-1. Update the account profile with the new owner information.
-1. Click **Submit Update Request**.

-The {{site.data.keyword.cloud_notm}} team reviews the changes before they go into effect.
+As the account owner, you can transfer your account to a new owner by creating a support case.
+The new owner must be an existing user within the account.
+If the person that you want to own the account isn't an existing user, [invite them to the account](/docs/iam?topic=iam-iamuserinv) before you create the support case.

+To create the support case, go to **Support**, and click **Create a case**.
+In the case description, include the full name and IBMid of the user that is to be the new account owner.

 ## Transferring an account from another owner
 {: #transfer-lost}

-If the owner of an account left your company and you need to transfer the account, you must choose a new owner and then submit a support case to request a transfer.
+If the owner of an account left your company and you need to transfer the account, you must choose a new owner and then create a support case to request a transfer.

 The new owner must be a user in the account and can't be the owner of another {{site.data.keyword.cloud_notm}} account.
 If the user isn't in the account, another user can invite them to the account or you can request to add them to the account in the support case that you create.
 If they already own an {{site.data.keyword.cloud_notm}} account, you can request to move the account that they currently own to another user or cancel the account.